LiSeCo: Linear Semantic Control for Language Generation: Discussion

-With the increasing ubiquity of LMs comes a growing need to understand their behavior.
-LiSeCo helps address this need by providing practical and theoretical tools for LM interpretability and control.
-That said, using LiSeCo has several caveats: (1) it requires supervised learning of the linear probes on annotated data; (2) the intervention is only as good as the probes, which is only as good as their training data.
-Thus, when training probes, it is crucial that the training data well-represent the use domain.
-We emphasize that this bottleneck is inherent to any steering method that learns from data \citep{rodriguez2024controlling,dathathri2019plug,li2023inferencetime}.
+\paragraph{Limitations and Future Work} Using LiSeCo has several caveats: (1) it requires supervised learning of the linear probes on annotated data; (2) the intervention is only as good as the probes, which is only as good as their training data.
+Thus, when training probes, it is crucial that the training data well-represent the use domain, {i.e., are \emph{in-distribution}.
+In particular, although we showed that LiSeCo transferred well out-of-distribution for English$\to$Spanish steering, LiSeCo may in general be less effective on out-of-distribution data and show varying performance across models}.
+We emphasize that this bottleneck is inherent to any steering method that learns from data \citep{rodriguez2024controlling,dathathri2019plug,li2023inferencetime}. {(3) LiSeCo will only work for features that are \emph{linearly represented}.
+The practitioner needs to verify, via linear probes, that their attribute of interest is indeed linearly decodable with high performance.
+(4) LiSeCo currently works for \emph{binary} attributes, e.g., toxic/non-toxic, English/Spanish.
+A natural extension would be to consider multiple classes, e.g., English/Spanish/Chinese.
+Finally, we qualitatively observed that (5) LiSeCo worked less well when steering prompts that \emph{already} showed an undesirable attribute; for instance, when steering English prompts towards Spanish, several token generations were needed for the steering to take effect.
+This behavior is well-documented \citep{pmlr-v235-wolf24a}, but future work should determine when and whether LiSeCo is able to steer out of undesirable regions.
+As such, LiSeCo best functions as a \emph{preemptive}, rather than retroactive, mechanism.}

-\paragraph{Ethics statement} Controlling text generation can be used for benefit or harm.
-While we have demonstrated our method on toxicity and negativity avoidance, it can equivalently be applied to increase harmful traits.
-However, the When designing the linear probes, it is essential to choose a constraint set that accurately reflects the use-case.
+\paragraph{Ethics statement} Controlling text generation {has a dual-use implication, that is,} it can be used for benefit or harm.
+While we have demonstrated our method on toxicity and negativity avoidance, it can equivalently be applied to increase harmful traits. {The choice of feature and constraint set when designing the linear probes must be done carefully to ensure that it accurately reflects the use-case and is compliant with safety standards and free of harmful biases.}